InfraBlockchain/infrablockchain-antelope/contracts/yx.token/README.md

 * The token depository can freeze the token transfer.
 * Any Yosemite accounts who own the token can transfer it each other.

+# Decision Points Before Creating Token
+You must consider the decision points carefully because it cannot be changed once created.
+1. About precision
+   * The minimum precision is 4.
+It's enough to use in most cases.
+   * For backing crypto-currencies like BTC or ETH, you might need 8.
+1. About options
+   * Once the token is created, you cannot change the ways you handle the token.
+Generally the options of the token are for token management.
+   * The reason why you cannot change them is the users of Yosemite must know management rules of the token before they own it.
+   * Please read carefully about [`can_set_options`](#parameters-of-create).

 # Management Actions

 ## setting fee for operations